dariodip/rfd-discovery/README.md

 ✛these libraries are part of [SciPy stack](https://www.scipy.org/index.html)
 ## Setup
-In order to install rfd-discovery and all his requirements, run the following:
+In order to install rfd-discovery and all his requirements you have to create a virtual environment using [venv](https://virtualenv.pypa.io/en/stable/) on Python 3.5.

-`python setup.py install`
+To install *venv*, run the following:

+`[sudo] pip3 install virtualenv` on Linux/MacOS
+or
+`pip install virtualenv` using prompt as administrator on Windows.

+To create a virtual environment, in the main directory of the project run:

+`virtualenv venv`.

+To activate the virtual environment, in the main directory on the project run:

+`source venv/bin/activate` on Linux/MacOS
+or
+`venv\Scripts\activate` on Windows.

+You can check if the virtual environmnent is activate, checking if the command prompt has the prefix `(venv)`.

+To install all the requirements, run the following:

+`pip install -r requirements.txt`

 This should install, using [pip](https://pypi.python.org/pypi/pip), all the [requirements](#requirements).

+To install WordNet, run:

+`python setup.py install`.

 ## Build